lh3/longdust/README.md

 ## Comparison to other tools

-Longdust finds 280.4Mb of LCRs from the T2T-CHM13 analysis set.
-228.4Mb of them overlap with satellites (plus ~5Mb flanking) annotated by the T2T consortium, 33.1Mb of the remainder (52.0Mb) overlap with TRF (2 7 7 80 10 50 500 -l12), and
+Longdust finds 277.1Mb of LCRs from the T2T-CHM13 analysis set.
+226.5Mb of them overlap with satellites (plus ~5Mb flanking) annotated by the T2T consortium, 32.8Mb of the remainder (50.6Mb) overlap with TRF (2 7 7 80 10 50 500 -l12), and
-14.7Mb of the rest (18.9Mb) with SDUST (-t30).
-Only 4.1Mb is left.
+14.7Mb of the rest (17.8Mb) with SDUST (-t30).
+Only 3.0Mb is left.
 Most
 longdust LCRs are found by other tools collectively.

 In comparison, TRF finds 244.0Mb of TRs with four or more copies.
-98.1% of them are identified by longdust as well.
-On the contrary, of 30.6Mb of TRs with less than four copies, only 15.7% overlap with longdust LCRs.
+97.9% of them are identified by longdust as well.
+On the contrary, of 30.6Mb of TRs with less than four copies, only 14.8% overlap with longdust LCRs.
 Longdust is not tuned for TRs with low copy numbers by default.
 With 349Mb, TANTAN (-w500 -s.85) finds the most TRs.
-70.0Mb of them do not overlap with the union of T2T satellite, TRF, SDUST and longdust.
-Even if we reduce the score threshold from 50 to 30 with TRF, 63.3Mb is still left.
+70.3Mb of them do not overlap with the union of T2T satellite, TRF, SDUST and longdust.
+Even if we reduce the score threshold from 50 to 30 with TRF, 63.6Mb is still left.
 TANTAN seems to be finding distinct TRs.

-On performance, longdust and TANTAN both ran for ~35 minutes.
-SDUST was the fastest at 4 minutes only.
+On performance, longdust ran for 63 minutes.
+TANTAN is faster at ~35 min; SDUST was the fastest at 4 minutes only.
 They all used less than 1.5GB memory.
 TRF took nearly 13 hours for T2T-CHM13.
 Setting "2 5 7 80 10 30 2000 -l20" took 19 hours and 12GB;
 reducing `-l` to 12 did not yield any output in 40 hours.
 TRF was much faster on